 Food testing of vegetables and fruit

-Fruits and vegetables are popular with consumers all year round and accordingly require special analytical care.
-Global trade makes it possible to offer almost every type of fruit and vegetable in supermarkets every day, all year round.
-Consumers naturally expect not only the constant availability of the products but also their freshness and safety.
+Fruits and vegetables are popular with consumers all year round and, as such, require special analytical care.
+Global trade makes it possible to offer almost every type of fruit and vegetable in supermarkets every day, regardless of the season.
+Consumers naturally expect not only the constant availability of these products but also their freshness and safety.

 To meet consumer and retailer expectations, as well as regulatory requirements, farmers employ a number of control measures.
-These quality controls are designed to ensure that products are free of defects, insects and mold.
+These quality controls are designed to ensure that products are free of defects, filth, insects, and mold.

 With our extensive network of contract laboratories in Europe, North America, Asia and Israel, we offer the following laboratory analyses for fruits and vegetables:

-- Advice on regulatory framework (MRLs, local updates)
+- Advice on regulatory framework (MRLs, local regulatory updates)

 - Pesticide analysis for GLP/GMP studies (Ph.
 Eur. / USP) & registration purposes by GC, GC-MS, GC-MS/MS and LC-MS/MS